acavella/cavella-blog/blog/2022-01-06-automating-wd-mycloud-backups-to-backblaze-b2.md

 tags: [tutorials]
 ---

 Recently I decided I needed to take a more serious approach to data storage and ultimately data backup.
-In the past I've been, what can I say, careless with my data.
-Bulk storage has been completed on various USB hard drives and critical files have been backed up directly to the cloud (Google, OneDrive).
+In the past I've been, what can I say, careless with my data. <!-- truncate -->Bulk storage has been completed on various USB hard drives and critical files have been backed up directly to the cloud (Google, OneDrive).
 I will say, this strategy has served me well enough for years, however, in the event of a major situation where I needed to recover everything, I can't imagine it would be an easy task.

 ### The NAS